DaveMcW/davemcw.github.com/design_and_engineering.md

 #### Reflection ####

 Despite spending two 8-week semesters working on this Android app, there are many features that I have not had time to implement.
-For example images are still stored locally instead of in the remove database.
+For example, images are still stored locally instead of in the remote database.
 There is very little automated testing.
 I estimate that adding full test coverage would double the time it took me to build the app.
 This helps me appreciate the large scope of a mobile application project.

 I am proud to have delivered a functioning a mobile app integrated with a remote database, within my 8 week course deadline.
 This demonstrates my ability to deliver value to stakeholders, in the context of Agile development.